tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 PostgreSQL/操作指南/只读实例/管理只读实例 RO 组_intl_en.md

-TencentDB for PostgreSQL allows you to create one or more read-only instances to form an RO group, which is suitable for read/write separation and one-primary-multiple-standby application scenarios and capable of greatly enhancing the read load capacity of your database.
+TencentDB for PostgreSQL allows you to create one or more read-only instances to form an RO group, which is suitable for read/write separation and one-primary-multiple-standby application scenarios.
+This greatly improves the read load capacity of your database.

 ## Prerequisites
 - You have created a primary instance.
 For more information, see [Purchase Methods](https://intl.cloud.tencent.com/document/product/409/40953).